Suvink/docs-choreo-dev/en/docs/develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md

 The following limitations are specific to the Choreo cloud data plane:

-- **Request Size Limit**: 256KB (including headers, cookies, and payloads).
+- **Request size limit**: 256KB (including headers, cookies, and payloads).
-- **Response Body Size Limit**: 20MB.
+- **Response body size limit**: 20MB.
-- **Open Ports**: Only one open port is permitted per web application.
+- **Open ports**: Only one open port is permitted per web application.
 While you can have multiple ports open for project-level communication within a data plane, incoming traffic from the internet can only be directed to one port.
 This differs from Service-type components, which support multiple endpoints.

 ## Troubleshoot a web application

-- **Blank Page or 502 Error After Deployment**:
+- **Blank page or 502 error after deployment**:
     If you encounter a blank page or a 502 error after deploying your web application, it typically indicates that the wrong directory is being served.
 To resolve this issue:
     1. Double-check the build output directory, especially if you are using a Dockerfile-less buildpack.
     2. Ensure that the specified output directory matches the actual output directory generated during the build process.
 For example, if you have erroneously entered `public/` as the output directory when it should have been `build/`.